11 Software QA Best Practices for Excellent Apps

 Source: Expressive Product Design

-The same MVP concept applies to the mobile & web app design and development.
-Judging by my experience, every new product starts with an idea – a huge idea.
+Judging from my experience, every new product starts with an idea – a huge idea.
 So the first step is to convert an idea into a solid development plan, where people get easily lost.
 Sometimes, the first iterations of an MVP may look too simple, compared to the number of ideas they have in mind.
-That’s understandable, but the focus here is definitely not building as many features as you can, but having a delightful, usable, valuable and feasible product from day one.

-Yes, this is the moment to list all your dream features — no filtering.
-This step is essentially ideal to be done before you start looking for the right partners to develop your idea.
-Although you will focus on the MVP, it’s nice to share the list of features and see how they respond to them, so you can measure their level of confidence not only going over the MVP, but kind of feeling what they think about the whole product.
+Although you will focus on the MVP, it’s nice to share the list of features and see how they respond to them, so you can measure their level of confidence not only by going over the MVP but kind by feeling what they think about the whole product.

 In both cases, knowing what makes your app unique from day one will help out focusing efforts (time and money) from the very first moment.

 Although you may have a huge list of items to develop from step 2, you have to focus on the starting point.
-Separate the list into most important features and features that can be done as add-ons after the MVP launch.

 This step seems very straightforward, but sometimes feelings and dreams can be a trap and you will end up with a big set of features for the MVP.
 Review it as much as you can until you come up with a filtered and ordered list based on your knowledge about market priorities and requisites.

-There are many factors that you can take into account while looking for the right partner to build your MVP together with you.
-Some are minimum requisites, like quality, knowledge about overall technologies and experiences, but there are some qualifications that not many people remember, especially thinking about a long-term relationship, so here are the keywords I believe you should search for:
+Some are minimum requisites, like quality, and knowledge about overall technologies and experiences, but there are some qualifications that not many people remember, especially when thinking about a long-term relationship, so here are the keywords I believe you should search for:

 Communication

 Firstly, the right partner is the one you can talk with every day: continuous communication.
 The MVP is already a simplification of the simple version of your goal – or at least it should be, but a change of plans during the process is normal and requires agile communication between the parties.
-Sometimes, there’s no time to go through the process of talking with the project manager, which will talk with the developer and so on.
-In short words, you should be able to talk directly to the developers if you need to change a button color right away, for instance.

 Decision Support